-What they said: The 13 players to play alongside Messi and Ronaldo
+The 21 players to play alongside both Messi & Ronaldo – & what they said

 The longstanding debate of Cristiano Ronaldo versus Lionel Messi has divided football fans for over a decade – but what about the players who know them best?

 The pair are regarded as two of the greatest footballers of all time and they have won 12 of the past 13 Ballon d’Or awards between them.

-Here’s a selection of quotes from the few players fortunate enough to have played alongside Messi and Ronaldo, thanks to help from SPORTbible.
+Here’s a selection of quotes from some of the players fortunate enough to have played alongside Messi and Ronaldo.